 But how does memory reconsolidation actually work in therapy?

-I work Accelerated Response Therapy (ART) and I see positive responses from my clients in as little as 1 to 5 sessions.
-Session time is shortened because, again, you do not talk through the memory.
-Instead, you mentally just touch upon a memory, while being guided on how to stay calm and relaxed.
+I have used Accelerated Response Therapy (ART) since 2016 and I see positive responses from my clients in as little as 5 sessions and sometimes in a single session.
+Treatment time is shortened because, again, you do not talk through the memory.
+Instead, you mentally just touch upon a memory, while being guided and coached.
 So, together we edit your responses and guide your neural pathways to build that new response.

 For more information on Memory Reconsolidation I suggest watching the Nova program “Memory Hackers”.

-If you are interested, please contact me for a free consultation appointment and I can explain further, or set up a first appointment to see if Accelerated Response Therapy (ART) that incorporates memory reconsolidation will work for you—which I am confident it will.
+If you are interested, please contact me for a free consultation appointment and I can explain further, or set up a first appointment to see if Accelerated Response Therapy (ART) that incorporates memory reconsolidation will work for you — I am confident it will.